What is paternity fraud?

 Is paternity fraud illegal?

 Well, fraud is illegal.
 Unfortunately, when it comes to establishing paternity.
-Many, if not the majority of men who have proven they were misled and seek retribution have fallen short in the court.
-The problem for most of these men is finding enough evidence that the mother intentionally misled the alleged father into believing he is the biological father of her child.
-Another issue men have is waiting for years to perform a DNA test.
-It may be in a man’s best interest to perform a paternity test soon after the child is born.
+Many, if not the majority of men who have proven they were misled and seek retribution have fallen short in court.

 Due to the lack of evidence presented in court by the alleged father.
 Most of the time, Mothers are seldom prosecuted for their fraudulent behavior.
 Hence the reason so many men are supporting children that are not biologically related to themselves.